marionpobelle/marionpobelle/README.md

 Note: Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.

-### CURRENT WORK
+### CURRENT WORK AND FUTURE PROJECTS
 My TOP/DOWN shooter Space Meow is on hold as I am working on a new project, Trashpanda Likes Flowers.
-- 🌱 I’m learning Procedural Generation and Shaders on Unity.
+- 🌱 I am currently applying for the programmation Master of the ENJMIN.
+- 🌱 I wish to develop an instance of a dungeon from Pokemon Mystery Dungeon as it is my favorite game.
+- 🌱 I'd like to take on an electronic project as I've been highly interested by that domain.

 ### CONTACT ME